West Chester Capital Advisors Inc. Makes New Investment in Freeport-McMoRan Inc. (NYSE:FCX)

 West Chester Capital Advisors Inc. bought a new stake in Freeport-McMoRan Inc. (NYSE:FCX) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The firm bought 15,497 shares of the natural resource company’s stock, valued at approximately $504,000.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Park Avenue Securities LLC lifted its position in Freeport-McMoRan by 17.8% during the second quarter.
-Park Avenue Securities LLC now owns 8,511 shares of the natural resource company’s stock worth $316,000 after buying an additional 1,283 shares in the last quarter.
-US Bancorp DE increased its stake in Freeport-McMoRan by 0.8% during the second quarter.
-US Bancorp DE now owns 118,195 shares of the natural resource company’s stock worth $4,385,000 after acquiring an additional 977 shares during the last quarter.
-FDx Advisors Inc. increased its stake in Freeport-McMoRan by 17.3% during the second quarter.
-FDx Advisors Inc. now owns 15,218 shares of the natural resource company’s stock worth $565,000 after acquiring an additional 2,242 shares during the last quarter.
+Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in FCX.
+Park Avenue Securities LLC lifted its position in shares of Freeport-McMoRan by 17.8% in the second quarter.
+Park Avenue Securities LLC now owns 8,511 shares of the natural resource company’s stock valued at $316,000 after acquiring an additional 1,283 shares in the last quarter.
+US Bancorp DE lifted its position in Freeport-McMoRan by 0.8% during the second quarter.
+US Bancorp DE now owns 118,195 shares of the natural resource company’s stock worth $4,385,000 after buying an additional 977 shares in the last quarter.
+FDx Advisors Inc. lifted its position in Freeport-McMoRan by 17.3% during the second quarter.
+FDx Advisors Inc. now owns 15,218 shares of the natural resource company’s stock worth $565,000 after buying an additional 2,242 shares in the last quarter.
 J.W.
-Cole Advisors Inc. increased its stake in Freeport-McMoRan by 5.1% during the second quarter.
+Cole Advisors Inc. lifted its position in Freeport-McMoRan by 5.1% during the second quarter.
 J.W.
-Cole Advisors Inc. now owns 11,848 shares of the natural resource company’s stock worth $440,000 after acquiring an additional 575 shares during the last quarter.
-Finally, Integrated Advisors Network LLC acquired a new stake in Freeport-McMoRan during the second quarter worth $251,000.
+Cole Advisors Inc. now owns 11,848 shares of the natural resource company’s stock worth $440,000 after buying an additional 575 shares in the last quarter.
+Finally, Integrated Advisors Network LLC purchased a new position in Freeport-McMoRan during the second quarter worth approximately $251,000.
 Institutional investors and hedge funds own 76.76% of the company’s stock.

-In other Freeport-McMoRan news, VP C Donald Whitmire, Jr. sold 67,000 shares of Freeport-McMoRan stock in a transaction dated Monday, November 8th.
-The stock was sold at an average price of $39.10, for a total transaction of $2,619,700.00.
+In other Freeport-McMoRan news, CEO Richard C. Adkerson sold 202,701 shares of Freeport-McMoRan stock in a transaction dated Monday, December 6th.
+The stock was sold at an average price of $36.71, for a total transaction of $7,441,153.71.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Richard C. Adkerson sold 202,701 shares of Freeport-McMoRan stock in a transaction dated Monday, December 6th.
-The stock was sold at an average price of $36.71, for a total value of $7,441,153.71.
+Also, VP C Donald Whitmire, Jr. sold 67,000 shares of Freeport-McMoRan stock in a transaction dated Monday, November 8th.
+The stock was sold at an average price of $39.10, for a total value of $2,619,700.00.
 The disclosure for this sale can be found here.
-0.72% of the stock is owned by insiders.
+Insiders own 0.72% of the company’s stock.

-Freeport-McMoRan (NYSE:FCX) last announced its quarterly earnings results on Wednesday, October 20th.
-The natural resource company reported $0.89 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.81 by $0.08.
-The company had revenue of $6.08 billion during the quarter, compared to the consensus estimate of $6.22 billion.
+Freeport-McMoRan (NYSE:FCX) last released its earnings results on Wednesday, October 20th.
+The natural resource company reported $0.89 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.81 by $0.08.
 Freeport-McMoRan had a return on equity of 18.51% and a net margin of 18.45%.
+The firm had revenue of $6.08 billion during the quarter, compared to analysts’ expectations of $6.22 billion.
+During the same period in the previous year, the firm posted $0.29 EPS.
 Freeport-McMoRan’s revenue for the quarter was up 58.0% on a year-over-year basis.
-During the same period in the previous year, the business earned $0.29 EPS.
-On average, research analysts anticipate that Freeport-McMoRan Inc. will post 3.09 earnings per share for the current year.
+On average, equities analysts predict that Freeport-McMoRan Inc. will post 3.09 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, February 1st.
-Shareholders of record on Friday, January 14th will be issued a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a yield of 1.44%.
-This is an increase from Freeport-McMoRan’s previous quarterly dividend of $0.08.
-The ex-dividend date of this dividend is Thursday, January 13th.
-Freeport-McMoRan’s payout ratio is 11.41%.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, February 1st.
+Investors of record on Friday, January 14th will be paid a dividend of $0.15 per share.
+This represents a $0.60 annualized dividend and a yield of 1.44%.
+This is a boost from Freeport-McMoRan’s previous quarterly dividend of $0.08.
+The ex-dividend date is Thursday, January 13th.
+Freeport-McMoRan’s payout ratio is presently 11.41%.

-A number of equities research analysts have recently weighed in on FCX shares.
-Wolfe Research started coverage on Freeport-McMoRan in a research note on Tuesday, November 16th.
-They issued an “outperform” rating and a $47.00 price objective for the company.
-Credit Suisse Group cut Freeport-McMoRan from a “neutral” rating to an “underperform” rating and set a $29.00 price objective for the company. in a research note on Friday, September 10th.
-Stifel Nicolaus started coverage on Freeport-McMoRan in a research note on Monday, December 13th.
-They issued a “buy” rating and a $48.00 price objective for the company.
-BNP Paribas raised Freeport-McMoRan from a “neutral” rating to an “outperform” rating and set a $39.50 price objective for the company in a research note on Wednesday, October 6th.
-Finally, Deutsche Bank Aktiengesellschaft cut Freeport-McMoRan from a “buy” rating to a “hold” rating and dropped their price objective for the company from $46.00 to $43.00 in a research note on Friday, October 22nd.
-Three research analysts have rated the stock with a sell rating, four have assigned a hold rating and eleven have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $41.00.
+FCX has been the topic of a number of analyst reports.
+Wolfe Research initiated coverage on Freeport-McMoRan in a research report on Tuesday, November 16th.
+They set an “outperform” rating and a $47.00 price objective on the stock.
+Credit Suisse Group cut Freeport-McMoRan from a “neutral” rating to an “underperform” rating and set a $29.00 target price for the company. in a research note on Friday, September 10th.
+Morgan Stanley raised their target price on Freeport-McMoRan from $32.00 to $34.00 and gave the stock an “equal weight” rating in a research note on Thursday, December 9th.
+Deutsche Bank Aktiengesellschaft cut Freeport-McMoRan from a “buy” rating to a “hold” rating and cut their target price for the stock from $46.00 to $43.00 in a research note on Friday, October 22nd.
+Finally, Exane BNP Paribas raised Freeport-McMoRan from a “neutral” rating to an “outperform” rating and set a $39.50 target price for the company in a research note on Wednesday, October 6th.
+Three investment analysts have rated the stock with a sell rating, four have assigned a hold rating and eleven have given a buy rating to the stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $41.00.

 Freeport-McMoRan Company Profile